isushmoy/shortly/README.md

 # Shortly

-Empower users to effortlessly shorten URLs with this user-friendly app.
-Leveraged CleanURI API, Clipboard API, and advanced CSS for seamless functionality.
-Additionally, I mastered Vue.js for reactive properties and utilize CORS proxy for enhanced API integration.
+This app empowers users to effortlessly shorten URLs with its user-friendly interface.
+It leverages the CleanURI API, Clipboard API, and advanced CSS for seamless functionality.
+Additionally, CORS proxy is utilized for enhanced API integration.

 Live Site: [Shortly](https://sushcod3.github.io/shortly/)